Articles

 Hernandez, I., Cohen, D., Gruschow, K., Nowak, A., Gelfand, M. J., & Borkowski, W. (2022).
 The importance of being unearnest: Opportunists and the making of culture.
 Journal of Personality and Social Psychology, 123(2), 249–271. https://doi.org/10.1037/pspa0000301

 Huda, S., & Kamal, A. (2022).
 Assessing demographics-based differences in attitude toward honor killings.
-Journal of Interpersonal Violence, 37(5–6). https://doi.org/10.1177/0886260520927499
+Journal of Interpersonal Violence, 37(5–6), NP3224-NP3241. https://doi.org/10.1177/0886260520927499

 Lin, Y., Caluori, N., Öztürk, B. E., & Gelfand, M (2022).
-From virility to virtue: the psychology of apology in honor culture.
+From virility to virtue: The psychology of apology in honor culture.
 Proc.
 Natl.
 Acad.
 Sci.
 U.S.A., 119(41). https://doi.org/10.1073/pnas.2210324119

 Honor Dictionary | Michele Gelfand

 Maitner, A. T., DeCoster, J., Andersson, P. A., Eriksson, K., Sherbaji, S., Giner-Sorolla, R., Mackie, D. M., Aveyard, M., Claypool, H. M., Crisp, R. J., Gritskov, V., Habjan, K., Hartanto, A., Kiyonari, T., Kuzminska, A. O., Manesi, Z., Molho, C., Munasinghe, A., Peperkoorn, L. S., Shiramizu, V., Smallman, R., Soboleva, N., Stivers, A. W., Summerville, A., Wu, B., & Wu, J. (2022).
-Perceptions of emotional functionality: Similarities and differences among dignity, face, and honor cultures.
-Journal of Cross-Cultural Psychology, 53(3–4),
+Perceptions of emotional functionality: similarities and differences among dignity, face, and honor cultures.
+Journal of Cross-Cultural Psychology, 53(3–4), 263–288. https://doi.org/10.1177/00220221211065108

 McCartin R. H., Benemann H.E., Norton-Baker M., Russell T.D., Cash D.K., & King A.R.
 (2022).

 Boys round here: The relationship between masculine honor ideology, aggressive behavior, race, and regional affiliation.
-Sage Journals, 38(5-6) 5305-5328. https://doi.org/10.1177/08862605221120890
+Sage Journals, 38(5-6), 5305-5328. https://doi.org/10.1177/08862605221120890

 Nisa, M. un., Shafi, S., Arif, I. M. Q., & Imdad, A. (2022).
 Violence against women in Pakistan: A forensic discourse analysis of honour killings in the dawn.
 Al-Qanṭara, 8(2). https://alqantarajournal.com/index.php/Journal/article/view/263